 DIRECTIONS / ZUBEREITUNG

-3. Preheat the oven including the oven including a baking sheet or pizza stone for at least 30 minutes.
-Knead the dough onces more for about 6-8 minutes.
-Divide the dough if you like and roll out each piece of dough thinly on a floured piece of baking parchment.
-Spread some tomato sauce on top and add the toppings you like the most.
-Place the pizza with the baking parchment on the baking sheet or pizza stones and bake 15-20 minutes depending on the toppings you have chosen.
+3. Preheat the oven including a baking sheet or pizza stone* for at least 30 minutes.
+Once again, knead the dough for about 6-8 minutes, divide if necessary and roll out thinly on a floured piece of baking parchment.
+If the dough is a bit difficult to roll out and springs back, let it sit for a few minutes, so it can relax.
+Spread some tomato sauce on top of the pizza crust(s) and add toppings to your liking.
+Place the pizza with the baking parchment on the baking sheet or pizza stone and bake for about 15-20 minutes depending on the toppings you have chosen.

 2. Das Salz und Olivenöl zur Schüssel dazugeben und alles verrühren.
 Den Teig dann (auf einer bemehlten Fläche) in etwa 5 Minuten zu einem glatten Teig verkneten.
-Sollte der Teig zu trocken sein, etwas Olivenöl dazugeben, ist er zu feucht, noch etwas Mehl einarbeiten.
-Zu einer Kugel formen und abgedeckt noch einmal 30 Minuten an einem warmen Ort gehen lassen – das Volumen sollte sich verdoppelt haben.
+Sollte der Teig zu trocken sein, noch etwas Olivenöl dazugeben, ist er zu feucht, noch etwas Mehl einarbeiten.
+Zu einer Kugel formen und abgedeckt noch einmal 30 Minuten an einem warmen Ort gehen lassen – das Volumen sollte sich in etwa verdoppelt haben.

-3. Den Ofen samt Blech oder Pizzastein auf 200°C (390°F) für mindestens 30 Minuten vorheizen.
+3. Den Ofen samt Blech/Pizzastein* auf 200°C (390°F) Ober-/Unterhitze für mind.
+30 Minuten vorheizen.
 Den gegangenen Teig noch einmal 6-8 Minuten durchkneten und dann je nach Bedarf aufteilen oder in einem Stück ausrollen.
-Den/die ausgerollten Pizzafladen auf ein bemehltes Backpapier legen und mit Tomatensoße bestreichen und nach Wunsch belegen.
-Auf das Blech oder den Pizzastein ziehen und je nach Dicke des Belages 15-20 Minuten backen.
+Sollte der Teig zu störrisch sein, einfach kurz liegen lassen, damit er sich entspannen kann.
+Den/die ausgerollten Pizzafladen auf ein bemehltes Backpapier legen, mit Tomatensoße bestreichen und nach Wunsch belegen.
+Auf das Blech oder den Pizzastein ziehen und je nach Dicke des Belages etwa 15-20 Minuten backen.

 Craving more?
 Keep in touch on Facebook, Twitter, Instagram and Pinterest for new post updates and more.
 You can also contact me with any questions or inquiries!